Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Lorentz transformation and Klein–Gordon

 And we can see, by Taylor expanding the boosted angular frequency, neglecting higher order terms:

-That the guiding plane waves that came into the Schrödinger equations are simply the low velocity approximation of the boosted rest wavefield.
+That the guiding plane waves that came into the Schr\"odinger equations are simply the low velocity approximation of the boosted rest wave field.
 Seemingly, the standing wave core is a source of propagating waves when excited by a drift velocity.